[On board with SOS Méditerranée] Tunisian man throws himself overboard

 But he quickly withdrew into himself and became quiet as the days progressed.

-"When do we arrive?" he queried this reporter on Thursday.
+"When do we arrive?" he queried this reporter on Thursday afternoon.

 The question is asked by everyone, the crew included.

-"Authorities are informed every day of the quantity," said SOS Mediterranee's rescue coordinator Luisa Albera on Thursday.
+"Authorities are informed every day of the quantity," said SOS Mediterranee's rescue coordinator Luisa Albera on Thursday morning.

 "We have no place of safety.
 Until now we don't have information," she added.